T 47-class destroyer: Flagships

 Three ships – Surcouf, Cassard, and Chevalier Paul – were converted into flotilla flagships (conducteurs de flottilles) between 1960 and 1962.
 One 57 mm gun turret, two triple torpedo launchers and two 20 mm guns were removed in order to enlarge the superstructure to accommodate an admiral, his staff, and additional communications equipment.
 They were modified as replacements for two light cruisers which had been withdrawn from service.
 In 1962, Cassard was used for helicopter experiments and fitted with a flight deck.

 AAW modernisation

 Four ships – Bouvet, Kersaint, Dupetit-Thouars and Du Chayla – were modernised as anti-aircraft guided missile destroyers in 1962–1965.
-They were given one Tartar missile launcher, retained their three twin turrets of 57 mm guns.
+They were given one Tartar missile launcher, retaining their three twin 57 mm turrets.
 They were also given one Model 1972 sextuple 375 mm anti-submarine mortar.
 The missile launcher replaced the aft 127 mm turrets and a raised deckhouse was installed between the aft 57 mm guns where SPG-51 tracker-illuminators were situated.
 The Model 1972 mortar replaced the forward 127 mm turret and the fire control director for the main armament was removed.
 The DRBC 31 radar was moved to the fire control director's former spot atop the bridge and the DRBV 11 radar was replaced by an SPS-39A 3D model, later upgraded to the B model.
 The complement was reduced to 278, comprising 17 officers and 261 ratings.